The key to getting through the next few months? Learn to love winter. While every…

 When I see photos of the Grand Tetons in the fall, I can’t help but think of PBS artist Bob Ross.
 Fiery fall colors set against the majestic Grand Tetons, all reflected in a crystal-clear lake—it’s exactly what I’d picture good ol’ Bob painting.
 Venture there mid-October for the full-color spectrum.
 You’re also likely to see elk spar, hear their mating “bugle” (funny—I didn’t know it was called that!), and bears looking for their last supper before their long slumber.
 Store your food appropriately, you don’t want that meal to be you!
 Be sure to spend some time in Jackson, a place I adore and can’t wait to return to.
 Here are a few of my favorite stops in that western town.

 Olympic National Park

-When you think fall, you probably think colors.
+When you think fall, you probably think of colors.
 At Olympic National Park, autumn means something else: salmon spawning season.
 Look on as the Coho salmon leap up the Sol Duc and Quillayute rivers—it’s like a real-life IMAX movie!
 Coho leave the Pacific for the Sol Duc River, leaping over cascades en route to their spawning grounds.
 According to the National Parks Service, the best viewing locations include the Salmon Cascades in the Sol Duc River in October, and the small tributary of the Hoh River, accessed by the Hoh Visitor Center nature trail in November and December.